zekink/helloflask/README.md

 Extra simple little Flask app to get the hostname and ip address.
 Based on a few tutorials like the one provided by Google for Cloud Run.

 Includes a Dockerfile to test with ECS, Cloud Run and whatnot.
+Tested with Azure App Services.

 ## What Do?